rvalenzuelar/RadarQC/README.md

 Functions added:

 - Thresholding with an AND operation
-- Dump a VAD text file (working on)
+- Dump a VAD text file
+- Use RadxConvert (in bash script) to remove issues with Solo3